Wavelogix/.github/.github/PULL_REQUEST_TEMPLATE.md

-# ⚠️ TEMPLATE SELECTOR ⚠️
+# ⚠️ TEMPLATE SELECTOR ⚠️ THIS IS NOT REQUIRED!!!
+Feel free to delete.

 Click `Preview` above and follow the instructions to load the desired template.